Central Station (nightclub)

-Central Station (with venues in Moscow and Saint-Petersburg) and Three Monkeys (Moscow) are a set of gay clubs managed by the same team.
+Central Station (Центральная Станция) is a nightclub (formerly a gay club) in Moscow, Russia.
+It had a venue in Saint Petersburg, but it was closed after the Supreme Court of Russia designated the "international LGBT movement" as "extremist".

 Moscow

-Central Station (Центральная Станция) is the largest gay bar and night club in Moscow, Russia.
-Before 2014 the club was located in the several places in the center of Moscow, but closed in March 2014 in part due to a series violent attacks, which included a shooting, gas and water attacks.
-It was later re-opened at the present location that is to the south of the center.
+Central Station was the largest gay bar and night club in Moscow, Russia.
+Before 2014 the club was located in the several places in the center of Moscow, but closed in March 2014 in part due to a series of violent attacks, which included a shooting, gas and water attacks.
+It was later re-opened at a new location.

-Central Station is open daily from 10pm until the morning, the entrance is free for both men and women on most days but a cover charge may exist at weekends and some other days.
-It has two halls with a scene, dance floors and three bars; the larger hall has a gallery and a lounge area with a dark labyrinth.
+Central Station is open daily from 10pm until the morning.
+The entrance is free for both men and women on most days, but a cover charge may exist at weekends and some other days.
+It has two halls dance floors and three bars; the larger hall has a gallery and a lounge area with a dark labyrinth.
 The club also has a fenced summer terrace outside with a separate bar.
-Central station is known for its colorful drag shows and the after-party, which is held on Saturdays and Sundays starting from 5 am.
-There is a face control.
+Central Station was known for its colorful drag shows and the afterparty, which were held on Saturdays and Sundays.
+There is face control.

+Central Station in Moscow was raided by authorities in an anti-LGBTQ+ crackdown in 2024, and over 50 people were detained.

 Saint-Petersburg

-Central Station (Центральная Станция) is the biggest and most European style gay bar and night club in Saint-Petersburg, Russia.
-It is a Saint-Petersburg's branch of the Moscow bar with the same name.
-The bar is open daily from 10pm until the morning, the entrance is free for men on most days but a cover charge may exist on some days.
-The entrance is restricted for women on most days and there is a tight face control.
-Central station has several bars situated on three floors, a restaurant with karaoke, dance floor, a lounge area and a dark labyrinth.
-There is an after-party starting at 5 am on Saturdays and Sundays.
+Central Station was the biggest gay bar and nightclub in Saint-Petersburg.
+It was branch of the Moscow club.
+The bar was open daily from 10pm until the morning.
+The entrance was restricted for women on most days and there was tight face control.
+Central Station had several bars situated on three floors, a restaurant with karaoke, a dance floor, a lounge area and a dark labyrinth.
+There was an after-party on Saturdays and Sundays.

-There is also companion sauna Voda located in the same building.
-Central Station holds regular cruising party called Hunters Party.

-Following the Supreme Court of Russia designating the "international LGBT movement" as "extremist" organization in 2023, Central Station in Saint Petersburg was closed.
+There was also companion sauna called Voda located in the same building.
+Central Station held a regular cruising party called Hunters Party.
+Following the Supreme Court of Russia designating the "international LGBT movement" as an "extremist" organization in 2023, Central Station in Saint Petersburg was closed.